Enumerated type

-In computer programming, an enumerated type (also called enumeration, enum, or factor in the R programming language, a condition-name in the COBOL programming language, a status variable in the JOVIAL programming language, an ordinal in the PL/I programming language, and a categorical variable in statistics) is a data type (Note: In COBOL, a variable of any type can serve as an enumeration if it is followed by condition-name (88-level) definitions.) consisting of a set of named values called elements, members, enumeral, or enumerators of the type.
+In computer programming, an enumerated type (Note: Also called enumeration, enum, or factor in R, a condition-name in COBOL, a status variable in the JOVIAL, an ordinal in PL/I, or a categorical variable in statistics.) is a data type consisting of a set of named values called elements, members, enumeral, or enumerators of the type.
 The enumerator names are usually identifiers that behave as constants in the language.
 An enumerated type can be seen as a degenerate tagged union of unit type.
 A variable that has been declared as having an enumerated type can be assigned any of the enumerators as a value.
-In other words, an enumerated type has values that are different from each other, and that can be compared and assigned, but are not generally (Note: In some languages explicit values are allowed, and in a few they are even required.) specified by the programmer as having any particular concrete representation in the computer's memory; compilers and interpreters can represent them arbitrarily.
+In other words, an enumerated type defines a set of discrete, mutually exclusive constants that are not generally (Note: In some languages explicit values are allowed, and in a few they are even required.) written to a concrete representation in the computer's memory; compilers and interpreters can represent them arbitrarily without specification from the programmer.

 Description

-For example, the four suits in a deck of playing cards may be four enumerators named Club, Diamond, Heart, and Spade, belonging to an enumerated type named suit.
-If a variable V is declared having suit as its data type, one can assign any of those four values to it.
+For example, the four suits in a deck of playing cards could be represented in an enum called CardSuit, containing four members named CLUBS, DIAMONDS, SPADES, and HEARTS.
+If a variable v is declared having CardSuit as its data type, one must assign one of those four values to it.
+(Note: In COBOL, a variable of any type can serve as an enumeration if it is followed by condition-name (88-level) definitions.)

 Although the enumerators are usually distinct, some languages may allow the same enumerator to be listed twice in the type's declaration.
-The names of enumerators need not be semantically complete or compatible in any sense.
-For example, an enumerated type called color may be defined to consist of the enumerators Red, Green, Zebra, Missing, and Bacon.
-In some languages, the declaration of an enumerated type also intentionally defines an ordering of its members (High, Medium and Low priorities); in others, the enumerators are unordered (English, French, German and Spanish supported languages); in others still, an implicit ordering arises from the compiler concretely representing enumerators as integers.
+The names of enumerators are arbitrary and are up to the programmer; an enum named Color could contain the enumerators RED, GREEN, ZEBRA, MISSING, and BACON.
+In some languages, the declaration of an enumerated type also intentionally defines the total order of its members (e.g., HIGH, MEDIUM and LOW priorities); in others, the enumerators are unordered by default (e.g., ENGLISH, FRENCH, GERMAN and SPANISH supported languages); in others still, an implicit ordering arises from how the compiler chooses to internally represent the enumerators.

 Some enumerator types may be built into the language.
-The Boolean type for example is often a pre-defined enumeration of the values False and True.
+For example, the Boolean type is often a pre-defined enumeration of the two values false and true.
 A unit type consisting of a single value may also be defined to represent null.
 Many languages allow users to define new enumerated types.

 Values and variables of an enumerated type are usually implemented with some integer type as the underlying representation.
 Some languages, especially system programming languages, allow the user to specify the bit combination to be used for each enumerator, which can be useful to efficiently represent sets of enumerators as fixed-length bit strings.
 In type theory, enumerated types are often regarded as tagged unions of unit types.
 Since such types are of the form $1 + 1 + \cdots + 1$, they may also be written as natural numbers.